 Tip: Pay special attention to your partner’s arousal during foreplay, before jumping straight into penetrative sex.
 Giving your partner the attention now, could make her more likely to enjoy having sex with you next time.

 When it comes to relationships, intimacy and connection is extremely important.
 As time goes by, your sex life may take a back seat.
-We’re here to help reignite the connection and improve sexual intimacy between a couple.
+We’re here to help reignite the connection and improving your sex life.
 If you use any of our tips- we’d like to hear your feedback!